 Sir Bill Taylor Futures Centre

-The £7 million state-of-the-art Futures Centre houses a variety of Science, Technology, Engineering and Maths based subjects The new centre will also become the new purpose-built home for the College’s highly respected Music and Media faculty.
-It will house the department’s state of the art equipment, including the HD TV studio, Macintosh Edit suites, a sound proofed recording studio, rehearsal rooms, radio studio, cameras and amps.
+Our £7 million state-of-the-art Futures Centre houses our Science, Technology, Engineering and Maths based subjects.
+The centre is also home for the College’s highly respected Music and Media faculty.
+It features the department’s state of the art equipment, including the HD TV studio, Macintosh Edit suites, a sound proofed recording studio, rehearsal rooms, radio studio, cameras and amps.

 Media programme leader Jamie Holman says: “We believe this development will help further cement and develop our outstanding industry links that already include Tate Liverpool, The Saatchi-Gallery Magazine Art And Music, The Guardian online and All Tomorrows Parties festival.”